kiranharidas187/documents/src/docsify/joining-sessions-using-a-shared-link.md

 </br>

 > [!TIP]
-> * To know more about enrolling for a session and cancelling your enrollment see [Enrolling for a Session](enrolling-for-a-session.md).
+> * To know more about enrolling for a session and cancelling your enrollment, see [Enrolling for a Session](enrolling-for-a-session.md).
-> * To know more about joining a BigBlueButton meeting see [Setting up a BigBlueButton Meeting](joining-a-session.md).
+> * To know more about joining a BigBlueButton meeting, see [Setting up a BigBlueButton Meeting](joining-a-session.md).